-The Sub-Fund will not invest more than 20% of its net assets in ancillary liquid assets, being cash and deposits at sight (such as cash held in current accounts) for ancillary liquidity purposes in normal market conditions.
-Under exceptionally unfavourable market conditions and on a temporary basis, this limit may be exceeded, if justified in the interest of the investors.
+The Sub-Fund may hold up to 10% of its net assets in cash, money market instruments and deposits at sight (such as cash held in current accounts) for ancillary liquidity purposes in normal market conditions.
+Under exceptionally unfavourable market conditions and on a temporary basis, this limit may be increased up to 100% of the Sub-Fund's net assets, if justified in the interest of the investors.